|

 Note: We are currently updating

-our website to reflect the new ZODIAC CH 650.
+our website to reflect the new Zenith CH 650.
 Note that most of the

 information contained on the Zodiac XL design is the same as that for